rebelosa/feature-importance-neural-networks/README.md

 The file **variance-based feature importance in artificial neural networks.ipynb** includes the code to fully replicate the results obtained in the paper:

 CR de Sá [**Variance-based Feature Importance in Neural Networks**](https://doi.org/10.1007/978-3-030-33778-0_24)
-22st International Conference on Discovery Science (DS 2019) Split, Croacia, October 28-30, 2019
+22st International Conference on Discovery Science (DS 2019) Split, Croatia, October 28-30, 2019

 ## VIANN